 • In the early stages of your DMP

-• At points when creditors want to check if anything has changed (typically every six or twelve months)
+• When they check if anything has changed (every six or twelve months)

 Can I send letters from creditors to my DMP provider?

-Call your DMP provider if you’re worried or confused by creditor letters.
-They’ll explain what they mean and what you need to do next.
+Call your DMP provider if you are worried or confused by creditor letters.

 Can my DMP provider force creditors to stop contacting me?